 - Overland Park, KS (April 2012)

-Additionally, the Mid-America Regional Council’s Transportation 2040 plan includes many Complete Streets concepts that are being integrated into the metro area’s transportation planning.
+Additionally, the Mid-America Regional Council’s Connected KC 2050 plan includes many Complete Streets concepts that are being integrated into the metro area’s transportation planning.

 Get Complete Streets in your city!

 BikeWalkKC can help with technical assistance to cities and counties, advocacy training and campaign planning for residents, and much more.
-Contact us today to learn how.
+We have also developed a model Complete Streets ordinance template that communities can use to develop the language for legislation.